Makster04/All_Machine_Learning/Key_Terms(Undone).md

 ## Important terms & defintions in ML (Still more to be put)

-Here is a categorized and ordered list of the provided concepts, based on their relevance to each category:
-Log-Loss Function
-Binary Cross-entropy
+### Other terms or definitions (Yet to be placed in a category):
+- **Log-Loss Function:** Log-Loss function (Logarithmic Loss) measures a classification model’s performance by quantifying the difference between predicted probabilities and actual binary labels.
+- **Binary Cross-Entropy (BCE)** is a loss function measuring the difference between predicted and actual binary labels, used in classification tasks to optimize model accuracy via logarithmic loss.
+- **Optimization**: The process of adjusting model parameters to minimize a loss function and improve performance, often using algorithms like Gradient Descent.
+- **Classification**: A supervised learning task where a model categorizes input data into predefined classes, such as spam detection or image recognition.
+- **Boundary**: A dividing line or surface in feature space that separates different categories in a classification model.
+- **Decision Boundary**: The specific boundary learned by a classification algorithm that separates different classes in the dataset, guiding predictions.
-Optimization: No closed form solution for w and b minmizing cost function
+- **Optimization:** No closed form solution for w and b minmizing cost function

 ### Statistical Concepts
 1. **Parameter**: A numerical characteristic that defines a statistical model or distribution, such as a mean or regression coefficient.